 In this tutorial, we will show you how to install Log.io on CentOS 7.
-For those of you who didn’t know, Log.io is the real-time monitoring tool, powered by node.js and socket.io.
+For those of you who didn’t know, Log.io is a real-time monitoring tool, powered by node.js and socket.io.
 Log.io offers a simple web interface for monitoring the server logs.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 ‘ to the commands to get root privileges.
-I will show you through the step-by-step installation Log.io on CentOS 7.
+I will show you the step-by-step installation Log.io on CentOS 7.

 Install Log.io on CentOS 7